 The Data Protection Act / GDPR grants you the right to access information held about you via a Subject Access Request.
-Any access request may be subject to a fee of up to £10 to meet labour costs in providing you with details of the information we hold about you.
+Any access request may be subject to a fee of £25 to meet labour costs in providing you with details of the information we hold about you.

 Subject Access Request (SAR)

-You may instruct us to provide you with any personal information we hold about you during your time with us and the following academic year after which information is securely disposed of unless held under legal requirements for a longer term.
+You may request to provide you with any personal information we hold about you during your time with us as a family client and the following academic year after which information is securely disposed of unless held under legal requirements for a longer term.
 Provision of such information will be subject to supplying proof of your identity when submitting a request.
 Information will be supplied within 30 days.

 Identification examples include: